A Soul's Quest

 Part I: The Basics

 Traveling gave me the space and time to discover that I am inherently a slow-moving, intuitive.
 A deep thinking wanderer fueled by curiosity and asking profound questions.
-And the world, in all her beauty and wisdom, provided profound answers (which are woven with love throughout my book: Your Fearless Soul).

 I went to Europe (including Denmark, Finland, Sweden and Norway) as well as Austria, the Czech Republic and Switzerland.
 China, Hong Kong, Thailand, Cambodia, Vietnam, Tibet and Peru (including Cusco and Machu Picchu (of course!), but was also able to trek the Cordierra Blancas, Colca Canyon, and wandered the Amazon Jungle).
 Asia and parts of Europe I did solo and other parts of Europe and Peru I did with my hubby (who was my then boyfriend).